 I asked Him to show me the main idea of the New Testament.
 I felt like my focus was on the wrong things.
-Over a period of time, I read all the way through the N.T.
+In desperation, I read the New Testament through three times in a row.

-In a notebook, I kept track of how often various topics were discussed, such as hope, faith, prosperity, love, spiritual warfare, etc.
+In a notebook, I kept track of how often various subjects were discussed, such as hope, faith, prosperity, love, spiritual warfare, etc.

-I discovered that love was the most frequently mentioned topic by far!
-So I read through the N.T. again, and again the third time.
+I discovered that love was the most frequently taught subject by far!
 There was no doubt about it.
 God was showing me, through my crisis, that love, agape love, was very important to Him and my focus should be there.